 - Inability to concentrate

-- Jump to conclusions more quickly
+- Tendency to jump to conclusions more quickly.

 You don’t want to settle into the resistance stage for too long and risk entering the exhaustion stage.